-RosCan Gold Corporation, formerly Roscan Minerals Corporation, (the "Company") is an exploration stage company involved in the business of acquiring, exploring and developing mineral properties in West Africa.
+RosCan Gold Corporation (the "Company") is an exploration stage company involved in the business of acquiring, exploring and developing mineral properties in West Africa.
 The Company's mineral projects are located in Mali.
-The name of the Company was changed on September 19, 2018.
-The Company's shares are listed on the TSX Venture Exchange and the address of the Company's registered office is 365 Bay St., Suite 400, Toronto, Ontario, M5H 2V1.
+The Company's shares are listed on the TSX Venture Exchange under trading symbol "ROS" and the address of the Company's registered office is 365 Bay St., Suite 400, Toronto, Ontario, M5H 2V1.